A basic understanding of tea.

 Oolong Tea is partially oxidized, somewhere in the middle between green tea and black tea.
 After withering, the leaves are bruised, shaken or rolled in order to damage the cell walls and accelerate oxidation.
 They can be lightly oxidized, leading to lighter leaves with lighter flavors, or they can be heavily oxidized, leading to darker leaves with darker flavors.
 After oxidizing to the desired amount, the leaves are fixed through baking or heating to prevent further oxidation.
-The leaves may then be rolled or shaped, and are then dried.
+The leaves may then be rolled or shaped, and are then baked or dried.

 Both Taiwanese Baozhong (left) and Zhang Ping Shui Xian (right) are only lightly oxidized before fixing, leading to brighter, more floral flavors.